Hawthorn. Miinensagaawanzh. Huathe. Les Aubépines.

 Side note: if you’re reading this and have deeper connection to or knowledge of the trees, to the stories or myths, if you see some error in my logic, have some constructive feedback, a link of interest, deeper insight or some sort of mercurial meandering to note, please feel free to e-mail me (natmoynagh@gmail.com) with whatever msg you have to broaden my scope and deepen my relationship with these beings and all of those interconnected.
 I very much invite and appreciate it.

 Another thing I’ve noticed reading up on the lore of hawthorns which is more disturbing than strange and not surprising is that a lot of the stories connected to Hawthorns revolve around this old archaic idea of winning women over as prizes or objects which isn’t really something I want to pass on to my descendants so I won’t say anything more about it other than I would hope that we all have the desire to weed out those kind of myths that encourage out-dated patriarchal ways of thinking and being.
 Also they're all pretty hetero-normative which is annoying and renders them unrelatable to a lot of folks.
 One story that did resonate and lingers with me still which I think serves as a kind of bridge out of the patriarchal lens is the story of Sovereignly referenced both in the “Celtic Tree Magic; Ogham Lore and Druid Mysteries” book and also told by Sharon Blackie in “If Women Rose Rooted” where I first heard it recounted last summer.
 As someone who is still trying to pinpoint and detox the ills of patriarchy from my body and mind this story has found a resting place in my heart as a turning point.
-Here it is as told by Sharon Blackie.
+Here it is as told by Sharon Blackie in "If Women Rose Rooted".

 What Do Women Want

-"One day King Arthur was hunting in the forest with his men when a deer briefly stepped into view and then just as suddenly vanished into a tangle of trees.
+One day King Arthur was hunting in the forest with his men when a deer briefly stepped into view and then just as suddenly vanished into a tangle of trees.
 'Stay here everyone', said Arthur, 'I'll stalk this one myself'.
 With his bow in one hand and his arrows slung over his shoulder, the king crept after the deer until, deep into the forest, he slew it finally with a single shot.
 But as the animal fell, a tall figure, all dressed in black, well-armed and strong, stepped from the shadows and stood in front of Arthur.

 'How fortunate for me that we meet this way, with your arrow already released from your hand' a deep voice boomed.
 'Arthur, once you did me a great wrong by giving my lands to your nephew, Gawain.
 Now I will repay you with death.'